hanzov69/CutePiHole/README.md

 - `interval` - the frequency OpenWeatherMap is hit.
 Default is 60s, increase if you hit API rate limits, this doesn't need a livestream

 - `default_panel` - choose between `weather`,`stats`,`pihole`
 - `color_panel` - choose the panel background color, options are "pink", "blue", "white" (not recommended).
-Pink is default.
+Pink is default, more added later

 - `pihole_api_url` - don't change this, unless you know what you're doing
 - `pihole_api_pass` - see above